 The total cross section for the Compton scattering process is determined from the data as described in section 9.1.4.
-To avoid sampling problems in the Compton process the cross section is set to zero at low-energy limit of cross section table, which is 100eV in majority of EM Physics Lists.

 For low energy incident photons, the simulation of the Compton scattering process is performed according to the same procedure used for the "standard" Compton scattering simulation, with the addition that Hubbel's atomic form factor [1] or scattering function, SF, is taken into account.
 The angular and energy distribution of the incoherently scattered photon is then given by the product of the Klein-Nishina formula $\Phi(\epsilon)$ and the scattering function, SF(q) [2]